dproctor/secure-secret-santa/README.md

 ```

 will create two files: private.pem, public.pem. private.pem is your private
 key.
-Keep this safe and don't share it with anyone! email public.pem to
+Keep this safe and don't share it with anyone!
+Email public.pem to
 Devon.

 2. assign pairings